-This is a great model kit if you are an intermediate to advanced modeler.
-This is a working model of a duel overhead cam V8 engine that is easly assembled with over 100 parts.
+This is a great model kit if you are an intermediate to an advanced modeler.
+This is a working model of a dual overhead cam V8 engine that is easily assembled with over 100 parts.
 When assembled the V8 engine model does an excellent job illustrating how a combustion engine works.

-Haynes have done an excellent job creating a see through model of a V8 engine that does it’s job perfectly displaying all the pistons, crankshaft, timing sprockets, valves and springs in action.
-The kit includes an ignition syste composed of a battery, two distributors and eight LED spark plugs to illustrate the combustion in each stroke.
-The manual is well written with lots of illustration making it easy to follow.
+Haynes has done an excellent job creating a see-through model of a V8 engine that does its job perfectly displaying all the pistons, crankshaft, timing sprockets, valves, and springs in action.
+The kit includes an ignition system composed of a battery, two distributors, and eight LED spark plugs to illustrate the combustion in each stroke.
+The manual is well written with lots of illustrations making it easy to follow.

-This 1:4 scale V8 engine kit from Revell received the Perents Choise Award in 2008 and a Silver Honor in 1995 from Doing & Learning Toys.
+This 1:4 scale V8 engine kit from Revell received the Parents Choice Award in 2008 and a Silver Honor in 1995 from Doing & Learning Toys.
 With over 300 parts it will give you something to do for a couple of enjoyable hours.

 The model gives you a great feeling of satisfaction when built together with your child.
 You will have lots to discuss during the build and your child won’t stop talking about it to his/her friends for days.
 And I’ll tell ya, everybody wants one cause it’s so cool!